Your ProtonMail Professional Account is secured by an organization password that is associated with your organization key.

 Because even we do not have access to this key, your data remains private, even from us.

 To find out details about your organization key, log in to account.protonmail.com and go to Settings → Organization → Organization & keys → Password & keys.

-At the bottom of the Addresses/Users tab in Settings, you can find some details about your Organization Key, such as RSA key strength, and also the fingerprint of your Organization Key.
-This fingerprint can be optionally used as a security feature to verify that all administrators in your account have the same key.
+Your organization key fingerprint can be optionally used as a security feature to verify that all administrators in your account have the same key.

-For day to day management of your organization, administrators do not need to use the Organization Password because an administrator’s ProtonMail account password is sufficient for most organization management functions.
-However, the Organization Password must be known for certain situations such as:
+For day-to-day management of your organization, administrators do not need to use the organization password because an administrator’s ProtonMail account password is sufficient for most organization management functions.
+However, the organization password must be used to perform some tasks.
+These include:

 - Adding a new administrator to your organization

-The Organization Password also serves as a recovery mechanism if an administrator loses administrative privileges to their ProtonMail organization (for instance, due to password reset).
+The organization password also serves as a recovery mechanism if an administrator loses administrative privileges to their ProtonMail organization (for example due to a password reset).

-No data will be lost or destroyed in this process, however, after the Organization Key has been changed, all other administrators will be placed into a restricted privileges mode.
-The administrator that changed the Organization Key will have to share the new Organization Password with all other administrators in order for them to restore administrative privileges.
+No data will be lost or destroyed in this process.
+However, after the organization key has been changed, all other administrators will be placed into a restricted privileges mode.
+The administrator that changed the organization key will need to share the new organization password with all other administrators in order for them to restore administrative privileges.

 Below are some additional articles to assist you while setting up ProtonMail Professional accounts: